Explore UCD

 Your graduation date depends on when you receive your final results and when students in your College will be graduating.
 Once you receive your final results, please check the conferring schedule to see when your degree will be conferred.

-Students must be degree complete in order to confer.
+Students must be degree complete to confer.
 This means that a student must have completed all university, programme and subject requirements associated with their degree.
 If you have any queries regarding your programme or subject requirements please contact your College/School Office

 Emails will be sent to all students due to confer approximately two/three weeks prior to the conferring date.
 This email will contain a link to SISWeb which you must follow in order to confirm your attendance at the ceremony and in order to generate and download your conferring pack which contains an information letter, car pass etc.